<big>Glossary of Painting Terms</big>(As of July 2003)

 Functional layers

-Coating layers that, for example, serve as corrosion protection, filler, or adhesion promoter.
+, such as coating layers that can be used for example as corrosion protection, filler, or adhesion promoter.

 etc. serve and fulfill their specific function within a coating system.